epfldata/SimulationEngine/README.md

 ## Large-scale agent-based simulation

-CloudCity is a research prototype (not production-ready) designed for distributed agent-based simulations, following the BSP model (see [1,2]).
-The system contains three parts, frontend (DSL), core (compiler that translates the DSL to Scala), and backend (Akka-based runtime and a single-threaded runtime) (see [1]).The programming model is described in detail in [3].
+CloudCity is a research prototype (not production-ready) designed for distributed agent-based simulations (see [1]), following a BSP-like model (see [2]).
+The system contains three parts, frontend (DSL), core (compiler that translates the DSL to Scala), and backend (Akka-based runtime and a single-threaded runtime for local development).
+The programming model (DSL) is described in detail in [3].

 Users should be familiar with Scala 2 and know basic sbt commands.
-More information on Scala tutorial and its toolchain can be found at https://docs.scala-lang.org/ and https://www.scala-sbt.org/learn.html.
+More information on Scala and its toolchain can be found at https://docs.scala-lang.org/ and https://www.scala-sbt.org/learn.html.
+The code base is developed and tested using Java 8 (also 11) and Scala 12 on MacOS and Linux systems (CentOS and Ubuntu).
+More recent versions of Java may not be compatible.

 ### <a name="bin"></a> Include in your own project
-To export the compiler, library, and runtime as jars that can be included in your project, you can call `publishLocal`
+To export the compiler, library, and runtime as jars that can be included in your project, call `publishLocal`
 ```
 bash bin/publishLocal.sh
 ```